ArmanKhanTech/DailyDoze/README.md

    ```sh
    git clone https://github.com/ArmanKhanTech/DailyDoze.git
    ```
-2. Paste your firebase credentails file in /app.
+2. Paste your firebase credentials file in /app.
 Its the one you will download from your firebase console called _google-services.json_.

 or simply download the .apk from <a href="https://drive.google.com/file/d/1Cs4Arx08kWZyPR54Ant3C_JIEa3vbQkm/view?usp=sharing">here</a> to check it out.
 Allow installation from unknown sources if prompted.